MariusBallot/Three-Particle-System/README.md

 # ✨Three.BufferGeometry particle system✨
-A simple class to create a quick particle systeme in Three.js
+A simple class to create a quick particle system in Three.js

 ## Usage
 ```